The State of the Molecular Gas in Post-Starburst Galaxies: Results

 \subsection{Star Formation in the Dense Gas}

 Previous work on the dense gas in post-starburst galaxies were motivated by the high CO luminosities relative to the low SFRs.
 In Figure \ref{fig:gas_sfr}, we plot \lpco vs. SFR for post-starburst galaxies and comparison samples of other galaxy types.
+The comparison star-forming and starbursting galaxies from \citet{Gao2004}, sub-regions of nearby star-forming galaxies from \citet{Usero2015a} and early type galaxies from \citet{Crocker2012} show SFRs highly correlated with \lpco luminosities, despite the varying ranges of stellar masses and redshifts.
 We consider the H$\alpha$-traced SFRs for the post-starburst sample here; the impact of SFR tracer on our results is explored further in S\ref{sec:sfr} and in Appendix \ref{sec:appendix_ir}.
 The post-starburst galaxies are systematically offset to higher \lpco relative to other quiescent galaxies \citep{French2015}.
 The two highest SFR post-starbursts shown are R02 and R05, from the \citet{Rowlands2015} sample, which uses a different selection method (see \S\ref{sec:sample}).
 These are also the youngest post-starburst galaxies considered here and have \lpco values consistent with the SFRs.
 The location of these young post-starbursts on the \lpco--SFR relation is consistent with the evolution of the star formation efficiency ($\propto SFR/$\lpco) seen by \citet{Li2019}.

 Our previous study of the dense gas in two post-starburst galaxies \citep[H02, S05][]{French2018b} found low limits on \lhcn and \lhco, consistent with their low SFRs.
 Here, we primarily consider the \lhco instead of \lhcn to trace the dense gas, as the HCN is likely overestimating the dense gas mass (see further discussion in \S\ref{sec:densegasstate}), although both are shown in Figures \ref{fig:gas_sfr} and \ref{fig:dense_gas_co_ratios}.
 For the four new post-starburst galaxies targeted in this study, we find that the two young post-starburst galaxies from the \citet{Rowlands2015} parent sample (R02 and R05) also have dense gas luminosities consistent with their SFRs (Figure \ref{fig:gas_sfr}).
 For the two older post-starburst galaxies from the \citet{French2015} parent sample, S02 is not detected in either HCN$+$ or HCN, at levels either consistent with its low SFR or slightly above.
 H03 remains offset from the \lhco--SFR relation, but the SFR of this galaxy is highly uncertain (see discussion in \S\ref{sec:sfr}).